Earle Cabell: Congress

 On February 3, 1964, Cabell resigned as mayor of Dallas in order to run for Congress.
 He unseated the ten-year Republican incumbent Bruce Alger.
-In that same election, Jack Crichton was defeated by a wide margin by the Democratic Texas Governor John B. Connally, Jr., and George Herbert Walker Bush fell to United States Senator Ralph W. Yarborough.
-Cabell served four terms in the House before he was defeated by the Republican Alan Steelman in the 1972 election.
+Cabell served four terms in the House before he was defeated by Republican Alan Steelman in the 1972 election.
 Cabell voted in favor of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
+Although he did oppose desegregation busing, in 1971 he and Congressman Ray Roberts introduced a constitutional amendment to prevent any public school student from being required to attend a particular school as part of the busing program.

+Cabell was a strident supporter of the Vietnam War.
+He condemned the draft resistance movement, which he said had a practice of deliberately committing crimes like robbery, burglary, and assault, alongside falsely claiming to be homosexual, in order to receive a dishonourable discharge.
+This was "Communist-inspired" according to Cabell.
+He described the Fulbright hearings held by the Senate Committee on Foreign Relations in order to evaluate U.S. policy on Vietnam as a "witch-hunt" and a disservice to the United States.

+When George McGovern was chosen as the Democratic nominee for the 1972 U.S. presidential election, Cabell distanced himself from his fellow Democrat.
+He at least partially attributed his failure to be re-elected in 1972 to McGovern: "He was poison in this area!
+I denounced him immediately.
+Sincerely, I thought he was a menace".

 Later life

 Following his defeat, he retired in Dallas, where he lived until his death in 1975 from emphysema.
 He was buried at Restland Cemetery in Dallas.

 Legacy

 The Earle Cabell Federal Building and Courthouse on Commerce Street in Dallas is named in his honor.